fuzzylogicxx/fuzzylogic/posts/front-end-architecture-for-a-new-website-in-2021.md

 I’ve been using custom properties for a few years now, but at first it was just as a native replacement for Sass variables, which isn’t really exploiting their full potential.
 However at work we’ve recently been using them as the special sauce powering component variations (`--gap`, `--mode` etc).

-In our server-rendered components we’ve been using inline `style` attributes to apply variations via those properties, and this brings the advantage of no longer needing to create a CSS class per variation (e.g. one for each value on a spacing scale), which in turn keeps code and specificity simpler.
+In our server-rendered components we’ve been using inline `style` attributes to apply variations via those properties, and this brings the advantage of no longer needing to create a CSS class per variation (e.g. one CSS class for each padding variation based on a spacing scale), which in turn keeps code and specificity simpler.
 However as I start using web components, custom properties will prove really handy here too.
-They can not only be updated by JavaScript, but furthermore provide a bridge between the Light DOM and Shadow DOM to make styling custom elements easier.
+Not only can they be updated by JavaScript, but furthermore they provide a bridge between your global CSS and your web component because they can “pierce the Shadow Boundary”,  make styling Shadow DOM HTML in custom elements easier.

 ## I’ll use BEM, but loosely